Liyan06/MiniCheck/README.md

 Our MiniCheck models are available on HuggingFace 🤗 More model details can be found from this [collection](https://huggingface.co/collections/lytang/minicheck-and-llm-aggrefact-661c5d387082ad0b433dec65).

+> [!IMPORTANT]
-<span style="color:orange">Note: MiniCheck is a sentence-level fact-checking model.
-In order to fact-check a multi-sentence claim, the claim should first be broken up into sentences to achieve optimal performance. </span>
+> MiniCheck is a sentence-level fact-checking model.
+In order to fact-check a multi-sentence claim, the claim should first be broken up into sentences to achieve optimal performance.

 Below is a simple use case of MiniCheck.
 MiniCheck models will be automatically downloaded from Huggingface for the first time and cached in the specified directory.